sagefy/sagefy/gh-pages/f_planning/sequencer.md

 I start the diagnostic assessment.
 The system picks a unit near the end of the set.
 It asks me a difficult question.

 The questions are all synchronous assessment.
 The system continues to ask me questions from the last units in the set until it is 75% confident in its finding.
-For any units I am at less than 85% ability, it diagnoses the prerequisite unit.
-Prerequisite units do not have to be explicitly defined in the set, just within other units.
+For any units I am at less than 85% ability, it diagnoses the required units.
+Required units do not have to be explicitly defined in the set, just within other units.
 The system shows my progress on screen towards completing the diagnostic assessment.
 If I leave, I can come back later and finish the assessment.
 If I've already completed units previously, it will use those ratings.
 Questions do not present feedback in diagnostic assessment.

-When there are no units left with prerequisites and below 85%, the diagnostic assessment ends.
+When there are no units left with requires and below 85%, the diagnostic assessment ends.
 Again I see the tree within the metrics for each unit.

 ### Main Loop